Section Head (SG-Operations), Vienna, Austria

 At least 10 years of experience in the nuclear field at the national and/or international level.

-Experience in international safeguards including the preparation of State/site evaluation reports or similar documents, planning and performance of inspections, design information visits, technical visits, complementary access and data analysis and reporting the results thereof desirable.
+Experience in international safeguards including the preparation of State/site evaluation reports or similar documents, planning and performance of inspections, design information visits, technical visits, complementary access and data analysis and reporting the results thereof is desirable.

 Demonstrated experience in responsible positions of a supervisory/managerial nature and ability to manage human, financial and material resources towards the achievement of stated objectives, to provide feedback and to encourage staff development.